A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 The divided region is now one of the most militarized places in the world.

-For decades, several domestic militant groups, demanding either independence for Kashmir or for the area to become part of Pakistan, have fought Indian security forces, leaving tens of thousands killed in the violence.
+For decades, several domestic militant groups, demanding either independence for Kashmir or for the area to become part of Pakistan, have fought Indian security forces, in violence that has killed tens of thousands.
+India says those groups are supported by Pakistan, which Islamabad denies.

-Tensions between India Pakistan over Kashmir have surged in recent years, after Narendra Modi’s Hindu nationalist government revoked its constitutional autonomy in 2019, bringing it under the direct control of New Delhi.

-Analysts say Tuesday’s massacre shattered the illusion of calm that Modi has since projected of the region.
+Modi’s government has said that militancy has declined since the revocation of Kashmir’s autonomy in 2019.
+Analysts say Tuesday’s massacre has shattered that message.

 Who has claimed responsibility for the attack?